rasbt/pattern_classification/resources/data_glossary.md

 <br>
 <br>

-<a class="mk-toclify" id="feature-selection"></a>
+<a class="mk-toclify" id="feature-selection-algorithms"></a>
-#### Feature Selection
+#### Feature Selection Algorithms
 [[back to top](#table-of-contents)]

-An alternative algorithmic approach to projection-based techniques like Principal Component and Linear Discriminant Analysis for dimensionality reduction of a dataset in order to select a "sufficiently reduced" feature subset with minimal decline of the recognition rate of a classifier.
+Algorithmic approaches as alternative to projection-based techniques like Principal Component and Linear Discriminant Analysis for dimensionality reduction of a dataset via the selection a "sufficiently reduced" feature subsets with minimal decline of the recognition rate of a classifier.

 <br>
 <br>